bottlerocket-os/bottlerocket/variants/README.md

 ```
 variants/my-variant
-├── Cargo.toml
-├── build.rs
-└── lib.rs
+└── Cargo.toml
 ```

 Each variant has a `Cargo.toml` file that lists the packages to install.

-It also includes a `build.rs` [build script](https://doc.rust-lang.org/cargo/reference/build-scripts.html) which tells Cargo to invoke our [buildsys](../tools/buildsys/) tool.
+It also refers to a `build.rs` [build script](https://doc.rust-lang.org/cargo/reference/build-scripts.html) which tells Cargo to invoke our [buildsys](../tools/buildsys/) tool.
 Artifacts for the variant are built as a side effect of Cargo running the script.

-It has an empty `lib.rs` for the actual crate, since Cargo expects some Rust code to build.
+It points to `/dev/null` for the actual crate, since Cargo expects some Rust code to build, and is happy with an empty file.

 ### Cargo.toml